arbor-sim/arbor/doc/concepts/units.rst

    This is a work in progress.
 The near goal term is to make this coverage complete, but expect some exceptions.
-Notably, the interfaces of individual mechanis are not yet integrate, since NMODL files -- despite explicitly specifying units -- do not make good use of the feature.
+Notably, the interfaces of individual mechanism are not yet integrated, since NMODL files -- despite explicitly specifying units -- do not make good use of the feature.

 A large part of the interface of Arbor -- both in C++ and Python -- is covered